 Introducing the New Creative: 9 career skills you can’t ignore

 If you’re thinking of joining the creative industries, or your creative career is already in full swing, this article is for you.
-We explore the 9 core career skills that no creative can afford to avoid if you’re serious about thriving in an industry that’s always in flux and where the future path of many creative roles is uncertain.
+We explore the 9 career skills that you can’t afford to avoid if you’re serious about thriving in an industry that’s always in flux, where the future of many roles is uncertain.
 Get on board with these 9 core skills now, and you’ll be in the camp of those who make it.

 The skills that future-proof your career against the rise of automation

 Do robots dream of creative careers?
 Probably not… yet.
 In the evolving age of automation, we need to value and develop what makes us different from our data-driven kin.
 Right now, the three most significant things that separate human from machine are:

 - Creative capability

 So what’s this got to do with you and your sweet new role in the creative industries?